AsheeHuang/hashing-wasm/README.md

 Currently, only the elastic hashing portion is implemented.
 Future work will include a web demo (using WebAssembly) and additional algorithms (e.g., funnel hashing).

-## Features

-- **Multi-Level Hash Table:** The table is divided into multiple levels, with each level's capacity roughly half of the previous one.
-- **Elastic Hashing Core Algorithm:** Implements the insertion strategy described in the paper.
-- **Quadratic Probing:** Uses quadratic probing based on `DefaultHasher` to generate probe sequences.
-- **Basic Search Functionality:** Supports key-value insertions and search.

 ## Installation